Research Plan: Grubble Project

 Task 3 – Explore Options

-The star ratings were useful but lacked clear context (number of reviews or recency).
+- The price tags were useful but lacked clear context (what they mean relatively).

-Users often jumped back and forth between restaurant pages, suggesting a need for side-by-side comparison tools.
+- Users often jumped back and forth between restaurant pages, suggesting a need for a side-by-side comparison tool.
+The basket comparison tool was quite efficient, but required further development.

 Task 4 – Place an Order